-The finance and operational arrangements of the Fund are subject to review and audit both by Grant Thornton and the Cumbria's and Lancashire County Council's (as part of the shared service) internal audit services to increase effectiveness and efficiency.
+The finance and operational arrangements of the Fund are subject to review and audit both by Grant Thornton and the Cumbria's and Lancashire County Council's (as part of the delegated function) internal audit services to increase effectiveness and efficiency.
 Reports issued by our auditors are subject to consideration by the Council's elected Members through scrutiny at the Council's Audit and Assurance Committee.

-The audit of the 2013/14 Pension Fund accounts received an unqualified and unmodified positive opinion and the Fund's external auditor (Grant Thornton) noted that the working papers accompanying the financial statements were of a good standard and provided in accordance with the agreed timetable.
+The audit of the 2014/15 Pension Fund accounts resulted in an unqualified and unmodified positive opinion and the Fund's external auditor (Grant Thornton) noted that the working papers accompanying the financial statements were of a high standard and provided in accordance with the agreed timetable.

-7.2 Governance Policy Statement - March 2015
+7.2 Governance Policy Statement

-In accordance with regulation 31 of the Local Government Pension Scheme (Administration) Regulations 2008 (Regulation 55 of the Local Government Pension Scheme Regulations 2013) the Council is required to prepare, maintain and publish a written governance statement addressing certain issues.
+In accordance with regulation 55 of the Local Government Pension Scheme Regulations 2013 the Council is required to prepare, maintain and publish a written governance statement addressing certain issues.

-This current version of the Governance Policy Statement was presented to and approved by the Pensions Committee held on 9 & 10 March 2015.
+This current version of the Governance Policy Statement was presented to and approved by the Pensions Committee held on 8 March 2016.